woooferz/skarf-docs/docs/source/configure.md

 `settings.font` Font of the card, needs to be installed on the viewers device.

+`settings.verified` Verification status, if set to true it adds a cool little checkmark

+`settings.check-color` Decides the color of the checkmark if `settings.verified` is set to true, if not set it will be the color of `settings.color`

 `settings.color` Text color of `settings.name` and `settings.subtitle`.